Clients & Cases

 The Contractor has claimed that, if he had been issued with the full design, he could have mitigated his own culpable delay by accelerating the works.

-Two Domestic Sub-contractors went into liquidation during the contract.
+Two domestic sub-contractors went into liquidation during the contract.
 One of them had damaged completed works undertaken by the Nominated Electrical sub-contractor for which the Contractor refused to pay and the electrical sub-contractor ceased work on site.
-The Contractor determined the electrical sub-contractor's contract and completed the works himself.
+The Contractor determined the electrical sub-contractor’s contract and completed the work himself.
 The electrical works remain uncertified.

 The Mechanical Sub-contractor claims that the mechanical design was not coordinated with the architectural and structural envelope and thus did not fit in the building as designed.